+Staging prostate cancer is different from the way other cancer types are staged.
 When prostate cancer spreads, it’s often found in nearby lymph nodes.
-If cancer has reached these nodes, it also may have spread to other lymph nodes, the bones, or other organs.
+If cancer has reached these nodes, it may also have spread to other lymph nodes, bones, or other organs.

 When cancer spreads from its original place to another part of the body, the new tumor has the same kind of abnormal cells and the same name as the primary tumor.
 For example, if prostate cancer spreads to bones, the cancer cells in the bones are actually prostate cancer cells.
 The disease is metastatic prostate cancer, not bone cancer.
 For that reason, it’s treated as prostate cancer, not bone cancer.
 Doctors call the new tumor “distant” or metastatic disease.